Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Quantitative bounds for the compiled scores with the sequential NPA hierarchy

 Our main findings in this section establish two key quantitative bounds.
 First, we show in \cref{thm:GeneralQuantBoundFiniteSecurityQCValue} that the score of the compiled game is inherently close to the score predicted by the sequential NPA hierarchy at the corresponding feasible level:

-Here, $\etaThm_{S, n}: \mathds{N} \to \mathds{R}_{\geq 0}$ is a positive negligible function dependent on the QHE scheme used in the compilation of $\cG_{\comp}$, the QPT strategy $S$ and the sequential NPA hierarchy level $n$.
+Here, $\etaThm_{S, n}: \mathds{N} \to \mathds{R}_{\geq 0}$ is a negligible function dependent on the QHE scheme used in the compilation of $\cG_{\comp}$, the QPT strategy $S$ and the sequential NPA hierarchy level $n$.
+(Recall that \emph{negligible} means $\etaThm_{S, n}$ goes to zero faster than the reciprocal of any polynomial in $\lambda$.)
 This first bound highlights that the cryptographic compilation introduces a NPA level dependent negligible error from the corresponding sequential NPA hierarchy's prediction.
 By letting $n, \lambda \to \infty$, we recover the qualitative quantum soundness established in~\cite{kulpe2024bound}.

-Combining this with the stopping criterion of the sequential NPA hierarchy established by \cref{thm:StoppingCriteriaSeqNPA}, we conclude in \cref{cor:MainBoundFiniteSecurityQCValue} that for any bipartite Bell games $\cG$ with finite-dimensional optimal quantum strategies:
+Combining \cref{thm:GeneralQuantBoundFiniteSecurityQCValue} with finite-level convergence of the sequential NPA hierarchy, the approximation error $\epsilon(n)$ dependence can be removed.
+A useful sufficient condition is due to \cref{thm:StoppingCriteriaSeqNPA}, which allows us to conclude in \cref{cor:MainBoundFiniteSecurityQCValue} that for any bipartite Bell games $\cG$ satisfying the flat-optimality assumption:

 where $\omega_{\mathrm{q}}(\cG)$ is the optimal (finite-dimensional) quantum value and $\etaThm_{S}(\lambda)$ a negligible function depending on the QHE encryption and the QPT strategy $S$.
 This is a generalization of~\cite{natarajan2023bounding,cui2024computational, baroni2024quantum, mehta2024self}.